ProvableHQ/ARCs/arc-0009/README.md

 **Record consumption:** A record is only consumed (nullified) when it is input to a function that expects its static definition.
 Functions that accept `dynamic.record` or external records do NOT consume the record or verify ownership.

+**Record creation:** A record is only created (its commitment and ciphertext being published onto the ledger) when it is output by a function that declares its (static) type as an output.
+Functions that output dynamic.record or external records do NOT create an on-chain record that can be subsequently consumed later on.

 ### `dynamic.future`

 A `dynamic.future` is a fixed-size representation of a future returned from a dynamic call.
 It is produced exclusively as a result of `call.dynamic` when the callee returns a future.